Stein's method for the matrix normal distribution: Introduction

-In Section~\ref{sec:applications}, we provide three illustrative applications of our Stein framework for matrix normal approximation.
-We open in Section~\ref{sec:empirical.mean} with an explicit order $n^{-1/2}$ bound to quantify the matrix central limit theorem with respect to a smooth Wasserstein distance, for which the constants make explicit the row- and column-wise anisotropy induced by the Kronecker covariance structure.
-In Section~\ref{sec:matrix.T}, we obtain a Wasserstein distance bound between the centered matrix $T$ distribution and its Gaussian counterpart, complementing analogous Wasserstein distance bounds for the univariate and multivariate cases given by \citet{lrs17,mrrs23}.
-In Section~\ref{sec:parameter.estimation}, we combine our Stein characterization of the matrix normal distribution with Stein's method of moments \citep{MR4986908} to construct a flexible class of method-of-moments Stein estimators based on matrix-valued test functions.
+In Section~\ref{sec:examples}, we provide three illustrative examples of our Stein framework for matrix normal approximation.
+We open in Section~\ref{sec:empirical.mean} with an explicit order $n^{-1/2}$ bound to quantify the matrix central limit theorem with respect to a smooth Wasserstein distance, with constants that make explicit the row- and column-wise anisotropy induced by the Kronecker covariance structure.
+In Section~\ref{sec:matrix.T}, we obtain a Wasserstein distance bound between the centered matrix $T$ distribution and its Gaussian counterpart.
+In Section~\ref{sec:parameter.estimation}, we combine our Stein characterization of the matrix normal distribution with Stein's method of moments \citep{MR4986908} to construct a flexible class of method-of-moments Stein estimators for the row and column scale matrices, based on matrix-valued test functions.
 This yields weighted flip--flop updates that naturally handle row/column importance weights, systematic missingness, and projections onto structured covariance families, and we recover the flip--flop maximum-likelihood estimating equations of \citet{doi:10.1080/00949659908811970} as a special case.
-This application highlights the utility of the matrix normal Stein framework for statistical tasks beyond classical distributional approximation.
-It aligns with the expanding role of Stein’s method in areas such as goodness-of-fit testing \citep{survey23}, parameter estimation \citep{MR4986908}, and the relaxation of the Gaussian assumption in shrinkage estimation \citep{shrink}.
+This example highlights the utility of the matrix normal Stein framework for statistical tasks beyond classical distributional approximation.
+It also aligns with the expanding role of Stein’s method in areas such as goodness-of-fit testing \citep{survey23}, parameter estimation \citep{MR4986908}, and the relaxation of the Gaussian assumption in shrinkage estimation \citep{shrink}.

 The paper is organized as follows.
 Section~\ref{sec:definitions} gathers the necessary preliminary definitions and notation.
 Section~\ref{sec:main.results} develops the Stein framework for the matrix normal distribution.
-Section~\ref{sec:applications} illustrates the theory with three applications.
-Section~\ref{sec:proofs} contains the proofs of all results, with some technical lemmas deferred to Appendix~\ref{app:tech.lemmas} (Supplement).
+Section~\ref{sec:examples} illustrates the theory with three examples.
+Section~\ref{sec:proofs} contains the proofs of all results, with some technical lemmas deferred to \ref{app:tech.lemmas}.